Vulnerability Scanning: What It Is & Why It’s Important for Security and Compliance

 Vulnerability scanning works by using specialized software tools to systematically scan and analyze computer systems, networks, and applications.
 The scanning tool searches for known security weaknesses, misconfigurations, and outdated software versions.
 It then generates a detailed report highlighting the identified vulnerabilities and their severity levels.

-Organizations can use this information to prioritize and address the vulnerabilities, applying patches, configuration changes, or other security measures to strengthen their defenses and reduce the risk of potential cyber threats.
+Organizations can use this information to prioritize and address the vulnerabilities, applying patches, configuration changes, or other security measures to strengthen their defenses and reduce security risks.

 Regular vulnerability scanning helps maintain a proactive security stance, ensuring that new vulnerabilities are promptly detected and mitigated to safeguard critical data and assets.